-A faster and agile approach for the delivery of analytic-ready data requires accelerated data pipelines that can ingest, test and deploy data rapidly and can handle huge volumes of data quickly and continuously.
+A faster and agile approach for the delivery of analytics-ready data requires accelerated data pipelines that can ingest, test and deploy data rapidly and can handle huge volumes of data quickly and continuously.
 DataOps is a principles-based practice that aims to achieve faster delivery of reliable, self-service data.
-The approach needs continuous monitoring of inputs, outputs and business logic.
-Speed, agility, metadata, automation and self-service culture are some of the building blocks of DataOps.
+The approach needs continuous monitoring of inputs, outputs, and business logic.
+Speed, agility, metadata, automation, and self-service culture are some of the building blocks of DataOps.

 Self-service data is a form of Business Intelligence (BI), in which line-of-business professionals are enabled and encouraged to perform queries and generate reports in close collaboration with the data analytics team.

-When business users are empowered to explore data and test their hypothesis without much IT help, the practice naturally internalizes data in the decision-making process.
+When business users are empowered to explore data and test their hypotheses without much IT help, the practice naturally internalizes data in the decision-making process.
 Business users can become innovative and propose new use cases for analytics.
 New analytics can be created quickly with the proposed use cases and businesses can see value in data analytics projects.
 This DataOps practice can quickly lead to incredible agility among data teams within organizations.
-The practice improves teamwork.

 So, this shared mindset is important.
 However, for all this to be practical, the underlying data engineering process should be robust and agile enough to provide analytics-ready data quickly and continuously to its data consumers.

 Such fast and continuous delivery of quality data can be achieved with the support of metadata.
 Collecting extensive metadata is the key practice of DataOps.
 Maintaining consistency in metadata and capturing schema drifts is crucial.
 Metadata gives information about data.